simonbray/training-material/topics/computational-chemistry/tutorials/md-simulation-namd/tutorial.md

 # Conclusion
-After completing the tutorial, you have successfully produced a trajectory (the dcd file) whcih describes the atomic motion of the system.
-You can view this file using molecular visualization software or perform further analysis; please visit the visualization and [analysis](../analysis-md-simulations) tutorials for more information.
+After completing the steps, or running the workflow, we have successfully produced a trajectory (the xtc file) which describes the atomic motion of the system.
+This can be viewed using molecular visualization software or analysed further; please visit the visualization and [analysis](../analysis-md-simulations/tutorial.html) tutorials for more information.

 {:.no_toc}